marilius12/taxes/pages/lowest-tax-countries.md

   - 3% if you exceed GEL 500k in a tax year
   - if you exceed GEL 500k in 2 consecutive years, this status is revoked
 - if your transactions exceed GEL 100k/year, must register for **VAT**
-  - some activities are exempt from VAT, but you can claim back VAT on purchases
+  - B2B activities with foreign companies are exempt from VAT, but you can also claim it back on purchases
-- NOTE: GE doesn't have CRS or CFC, so banks are risk-averse which can affect your business
+- NOTE: GE doesn't have CRS (until 2023), and banks have been risk-averse since 2019-2020 which can affect your business

 ### Resources